-Population at risk of malaria in Kenya (in millions)
+Population at risk of malaria in Madagascar (in millions)

-Towards 2070, under both high and low emissions scenarios about 83 million people are projected to be at risk of malaria.
-Population growth can also cause increases in the population at-risk in areas where malaria presence is static in the future.
+By 2070, under a high emissions scenario about 46 million people are projected to be at risk of malaria.
+A low emissions scenario could slightly reduce the population at risk towards 2070.
+Population growth can also cause increases in the population atrisk in areas where malaria presence is static in the future.